Design

 Inspired by the mountainous peaks of northern Italy – Jaekyu Jung of Weekend-Works creates a sustainable Olympics medal.

-Comprising a fascinating narrative and clean design, Jaekyu Jung brilliantly fabricates ‘Weathering’ – a conceptual design for the 2026 Milano Cortina Winter Olympics medal inspired by the Dolomites mountain chains.
+Comprising a fascinating narrative and clean design, Jaekyu Jung brilliantly fabricates ‘Weathering’ – a conceptual design for the 2026 Milano Cortina Olympics medal inspired by the Dolomites mountain chains.

 “With the games being held every four years in different cities it’s a chance for athletes to compete with simply the best in their field of sports from across the globe.
+Given the constant training to achieve results – this behavior is very similar to weathering and erosion” says Jung.

+Focusing on form, materials and the art of storytelling – this organic and minimalistic object features a dented texture.
 Apart from reflecting the Dolomite Alps uneven terrain that are repeatedly weathered and eroded naturally by external factors – “I tried to emphasize the dented traces that is reminiscent of an athlete’s hardwork and perseverance” he adds.

 Milano Cortina Winter Olympics medal by Jaekyu Jung